Thermal Instability in the CGM of $L_{\star}$ Galaxies: Testing "Precipitation" Models with the FIRE Simulations: Comparison to the precipitation model of Voit et al. 2019

 We use the subscript $e$ to clarify that the definition of the specific entropy adopted in \citet{Voit2019a} uses electron density, while total gas number density of all free particles (including electrons) is used in the definition of entropy in the model used in our paper.
 Here $\mu=0.6$ is the assumed mean molecular weight, $m_{\rm p}$ is the mass of the proton, and $n_i/n=0.44$ is the ionic-to-total number density ratio.
 Note that even with a constant metallicity profile $Z(r)$, $K_{\rm e,pre}$ will not generally scale as $r^{2/3}$ because of the temperature (and thus radial) dependence of the cooling function.

 With the additional constraint provided by this entropy profile, the HSE equation can be expressed as

 which can be integrated numerically, given an appropriate boundary condition and assumed $\tff$ profile.
-This formulation therefore imposes the precipitation condition $\tctff=\xi$ through the {\it entropy} profile, which requires the assumption of an initial temperature profile.
+This formulation therefore imposes the precipitation condition $\tctff=\xi$ through the {\it entropy} profile, which requires the assumption of an initial temperature profile that is not generally guaranteed to be the same as the one predicted by the model.
 Consequently, the $\tctff$ profile predicted by this model {\it generally depends on radius}, indicating that this model is not a self-consistent implementation of the precipitation ansatz.

 We note that the calculations in \citet{Voit2019a} used the cooling function from \citet{SutherlandDopita1993}, which assumes all chemical elements to be in collisional ionization equilibrium, in which case the cooling function can be expressed without a density dependence altogether.
 Consequently, the model presented in that paper did not need to assume an initial $\nH$ profile to calculate the cooling rate in Eq.~\ref{eq:Kpre}.
 In order to use a more accurate density-dependent cooling function, we initially calculate the model assuming a constant value $\bar{n}_{{\rm H},200} = 200Xf_b\rho_{\rm cr}/\mp$ with $X=0.75$, $f_b = 0.16$ and $H_0 = 70{\rm km}{\rm s}^{-1}{\rm Mpc}^{-1}$ for $\rho_{\rm cr}$.
 However, since this is not consistent with the density profile ultimately predicted by the model, we iteratively re-compute the model with cooling rates calculated assuming the density profile predicted by the previous iteration.
 Iteration is stopped when the density profile is converged (to within a percent fractional difference at all radii).
 In practice this only requires a few iterations, and the predictions made assuming the initial $\bar{n}_{{\rm H},200}$ are practically indistinguishable from the converged solution.